adkinsty/post_error_followup/README.md

     └── training.ipynb

 ## training.ipynb
-This notebook is used to fit the models
+used to fit the models
 ## inference.ipynb
-This notebook is used to evaluate and post-process the models
+used to evaluate and post-process the models
 ## input
 ### raw_data
 data taken from dropbox, called `dat.csv` under each experiment subfolder